-The Minister of Environment, Water and Agriculture, Eng.
-Abdulrahman bin Abdulmohsen Al-Fadley, confirmed Saudi Arabia's utmost efforts to promote the environmental sector at all national, regional and international levels.
+His Excellency Minister of Environment, Water and Agriculture Abdulrahman Abdulmohsen A. AlFadley confirmed Saudi Arabia's utmost efforts to promote the environmental sector at all national, regional and international levels.
 He pointed out that safeguarding the environment is one of the main objectives of the Saudi Vision 2030, which aims to achieve sustainable economic development and ensure protecting the marine environment and its resources.

 The Ministry of Environment, Water and Agriculture actively continues to adopt comprehensive environmental system which complies with international environmental conventions and contributes in achieving the sustainable development goals in all sectors, as well as principles and procedures of environmental and social assessment of projects and development activities in coastal and marine areas.

 AlFadley confirmed that the Kingdom of Saudi Arabia has been supporting PERSGA's efforts since its establishment under the Jeddah Convention (1982).
 Adding that Saudi Arabia believed firmly in the importance of international cooperation in promoting joint environmental action and sustainable development at the regional level.

 AlFadley pointed out that the Kingdom is actively involved in addressing global environmental issues such as pollution, desertification and biodiversity degradation, as it has participated in all Conferences of the Parties to the United Nations Framework Conventions on reducing marine pollution reduction, conservation of marine environments, adaptation and mitigation of potential impacts of climate change) and recently ratified several international conventions on the protection of human health, environment, and marine environment and, such as MARPOL and Minamata conventions.